What Are the Low-Key Signs That Reveal a Person’s True Character?

 21. Self-Reflection

 Self-awareness is typically a sign of true character.
-Individuals are more likely to be grounded and genuine when they take the time to consider their feelings and behaviors.
+Individuals are more likely to be grounded and genuine when they take the time to consider their feelings and behaviours.
 They want to get better and learn from their mistakes.

 A person showing a high degree of self-awareness acknowledges when they were in error and acts to rectify their actions.